michalczukm/typescript-workshops-setup-test/readme.md

 # TypeScript workshops setup test

 If you're reading this, you're probably preparing for TypeScript workshops with me.

-I cannot be more happy about it 😊
+I am more than happy about it 😊

-Please do below setup check to make sure you have ready environment for workshops.
+⚠️ Please do below setup check to make sure you have environment ready for workshops.
+In will save us time on firefighting with environment setup on the beginning of our workshops.

 ## Prepare your machine